-Although we associate noodles with Italy, they seem to have been brought to Italy from China, by Marco Polo.
-However, there is evidence that wheat-made pasta was already widely used in southern Italy by the time Marco Polo returned from his travels because in his diaries he compared Chinese noodles to Italian pasta.
+Although we associate noodles with Italy, they seem to have been introduced from China by Marco Polo.
 Although udon originated in China, it is now best known as a traditional dish of Japanese cuisine.
-Udon noodles are thick noodles made of wheat or brown rice.
-They can be prepared in many ways, but are usually served as soup, or are stir-fried with vegetables, fish, chicken or tempura.
+Udon is thick noodles made of wheat or brown rice.
+They can be prepared in many ways, but are usually served as soup, or stir-fried with vegetables, fish, or chicken.

 Udon noodles are served both hot and cold, depending on whether they are eaten in summer or winter.
 The dish is popular throughout Asia because it is quick and easy to prepare and digest, inexpensive, and filling.

 Udon noodles are very low in calories which makes them an ideal diet choice if you are trying to lose weight.
 A calorie-rich diet can be healthy only if you are physically active, and use most of the calories you consume.
 This is rarely the case with urban population, which is why obesity, and all the diseases related to it, have become such a big problem.
 However, excluding calories from your diet would not only be impossible but would be very unhealthy.
 The solution is to eat a healthy, low-calorie diet that provides all the necessary nutrients while ensuring you don’t put on weight.

 Carbohydrates can be simple or complex, the main difference between them being how quickly they are digested and absorbed.
 Complex carbohydrates are much more nutritious and are found in fiber-rich foods.
 They take longer to break down, which is why they keep you full for longer.
 Udon noodles are rich in complex carbohydrates which means the energy they provide is released slowly and keeps you going for hours.